awslabs/sagemaker-explaining-credit-decisions/README.md

       * `Dockerfile`: Describes custom Docker image hosted on Amazon ECR.
       * `requirements.txt`: Describes Python package requirements of the Docker image.
     * `src/`
-      * `entry_point.py`: Used by Amazon SageMaker for training and endpoints hosting.
+      * `entry_point.py`: Used by Amazon SageMaker for training and endpoint hosting.
-      * `entry_point_explanations.py`: Wraps the entry point above and adds a layer of explainability.
       * `package/`
         * `config.py`: Stores and retrieves project configuration.
 Optionally uses [dotenv](https://pypi.org/project/python-dotenv/).
-        * `containers.py`: Manages the Docker workflow of building and pushing images to Amazon ECR.
+        * `utils.py`: Various utility functions for scripts and/or notebooks.
+        * `visuals.py`: Contains explanation visualizations.
+        * `data/`
           * `datasets.py`: Contains functions for reading datasets.
           * `glue.py`: Manages the AWS Glue workflow of crawling datasets and running jobs.
+          * `schemas.py`: Schema creation and data validation.
+        * `machine_learning/`
           * `preprocessing.py`: Scikit-learn steps to pre-process data for model.
-        * `schemas.py`: Schema creation and data validation.
           * `training.py`: Scikit-learn steps to train and test model.
-        * `utils.py`: Various utility functions for scripts and/or notebooks.
+        * `sagemaker/`
+          * `containers.py`: Manages the Docker workflow of building and pushing images to Amazon ECR.
+          * `estimator_fns.py`: Contains functions used by estimator.
+          * `explainer_fns.py`: Contains functions used by explainer.
-        * `visuals.py`: Contains explanation visualizations.
+          * `predictor_fns.py`: Contains functions used by predictor.
+          * `predictors.py`: Custom predictor for using JSON endpoint from notebook.

 ## Architecture